FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 ### SS120 Clade LLIII {.unnumbered}

-#### High oxygen environment {.unnumbered}

-The growth rates of *P. marinus* SS120, Clade LLIII, increased with longer photoperiods, under 30 µmol photons m^-2^ s^-1^ peak PAR and 250 µM O~2~ (Figure \@ref(fig:SS120PAR)).
+Under 250 µM O~2~ growth rates of *P. marinus* SS120, Clade LLIII, increased with longer photoperiods, under 30 µmol photons m^-2^ s^-1^ peak PAR and (Figure \@ref(fig:SS120PAR)).
 No growth was observed under any blue light photoperiods when exposed to peak PAR of 90 µmol photons m^-2^ s^-1^ or greater.
-Growth rate increased with increasing photoperiods for white and red light under peak PAR of 90 µmol photons m^-2^ s^-1^; however, no growth was observed when the red light photoperiod was 16 h.
-Experiments under peak PAR of 180 µmol photons m^-2^ s^-1^ showed no growth under blue nor red lights.
-Growth rate decreased with longer photoperiods and showed growth inhibition at 12 and 16 h photoperiods under PAR of 180 µmol photons m^-2^ s^-1^  white LED light.
+Growth rate, however increased with increasing photoperiods for white and red light under peak PAR of 90 µmol photons m^-2^ s^-1^.
+Growth rate decreased with longer photoperiods and showed growth inhibition at 12 and 16 h photoperiods under PAR of 180 µmol photons m^-2^ s^-1^  white, red or blue LED light.
 The µ~max~ was 0.5 d^-1^  achieved under 90 µmol photons m^-2^ s^-1^ white LED light and 16 h photoperiod.

-#### Intermediate oxygen environment {.unnumbered}

-Similar to the growth trends under the 250 µM O~2~ and PAR of 30 µmol photons m^-2^ s^-1^ experiments, SS120 maintained at 25 µM O~2~ showed no growth under a 4 h photoperiod for imposed red spectral waveband, however under blue light, SS120 was able to grow (Figure
+Under 25 µM O~2~ and PAR of 30 µmol photons m^-2^ s^-1^ growth trends were similar to 250 µM O~2~.
+SS120 showed no
+growth under a 4 h photoperiod for red spectral waveband, however under blue light, SS120 was able to grow under a 4 h photoperiod (Figure
 \@ref(fig:SS120PAR)).
-In contrast to the growth trends of the 250 µM O~2~ and PAR of 90 µmol photons m^-2^ s^-1^ experiments, SS120 grew
-under 4 and 8 h blue light and 16 h red light photoperiods.
+In contrast to the growth trends of the 250 µM O~2~ and PAR of 90 µmol photons m^-2^ s^-1^ experiments, SS120 grew under 4 and 8 h blue light and 16 h red light photoperiods.
 The growth rate decreased with increasing photoperiod under PAR of 90 µmol photons m^-2^ s^-1^ white LED light treatments.
 Blue light treatments under PAR of 180 µmol photons m^-2^ s^-1^ showed growth only under an 8 h photoperiod.
-The µ~max~ was
-0.45
-d^-1^ (Table. \@ref(tab:MaxGrowthTable)) achieved under 90 µmol photons
-m^-2^ s^-1^ blue light and 8 h photoperiod.
+The µ~max~ was 0.45 d^-1^ (Table. \@ref(tab:MaxGrowthTable)) achieved under 90 µmol photons m^-2^ s^-1^ blue light and 8 h photoperiod.
 The 25 µM O~2~, less than 16 h photoperiod and 180 µmol photons m^-2^ s^-1^  under white LED light experiments were not performed due to time constraints.

-#### Low oxygen environment {.unnumbered}

-SS120 did not reproducibly grow when sparged to the lowest O~2~ of 2.5 µM (Figure
-\@ref(fig:SS120PAR)).
-2.5 µM O~2~ growth experiments were not conducted for 4 and
-16 h photoperiods under PAR of 180 µmol photons m^-2^ s^-1^, as no
-growth occurred when SS120 was exposed to 8 and 12 h photoperiods.
+SS120 did not reproducibly grow when sparged to the lowest O~2~ of 2.5 µM (Figure \@ref(fig:SS120PAR)).
+2.5 µM O~2~ growth experiments were not conducted for 4 and 16 h photoperiods under PAR of 180 µmol photons m^-2^ s^-1^, as no growth occurred when SS120 was exposed to 8 and 12 h photoperiods.
 Red light 16 h photoperiod experiments were not performed due to time constraints.
 \newpage

 <div class="figure">